 Concurrent, Asynchronous, Distributed, Communicating Tasks with Python

-Unlike threads, creating tasks with pycos is very efficient.
-Moreover, with pycos context switch occurs only when tasks use yield (typically with an asychronous call), so there is no need for locking and there is no overhead of unnecessary context switches.
+Unlike threads, creating tasks with pycos is very efficient (see below).
+Moreover, with pycos task context switch occurs only when tasks use yield (typically with an asynchronous call), so there is no need for locking and there is no overhead of unnecessary context switches.

 - No callbacks or event loops!
 No need to lock critical sections either,